Friends of Ngong Road

 Note from Paula – December 2020

-December is a busy time of year for all non-profit organizations, and Friends of Ngong Road is no exception.
-Like most U.S. non-profits, we raise a disproportionate amount of our annual budget in the 4th quarter and next year always goes better when we end this year strong.
+December is a busy time of the year for all non-profit organizations, and Friends of Ngong Road is no exception.
+Like most U.S. non-profits, note that we raise a disproportionate amount of our annual budget in the 4th quarter and next year always goes better when we end this year strong.
 Our focus is on raising $75,000 to meet the Truscott match for our Annual Appeal – if you haven’t yet had a chance to donate, please click here to make a gift today.

 April 7, 2020 By Paula Meyer Leave a Comment